Understanding Spiritual Bypassing and Why It’s Harmful (With Examples)

 1. Emotional numbing through spiritual practice

-Instead of processing grief after a breakup or loss, someone might immediately throw themselves into their spiritual practice, doing long hours of meditation or chanting, telling themselves they've “let it go” — when in reality, they’re suppressing sadness they don’t want to feel.
+Instead of processing grief after a breakup or loss, someone might immediately throw themselves into their spiritual practice, doing long hours of meditation or chanting, telling themselves they've “let it go” when in reality, they’re suppressing the sadness, pain, and grief they don’t want to feel.

 2. Exaggerated detachment